 Our school blog keeps the My Online Schooling community in the know.
-Keep up to date with our blog posts which cover interesting topics week to week!
+Keep up to date with our regular blog posts which cover interesting topics month to month!

 The COVID-19 pandemic has completely changed how children learn; music education is no exception.
 In many places across the globe, gone are the days (temporarily!) when children could learn an instrument with their tutor in the flesh.
 Luckily, places like Dash Home Learning Institute are offering online music lessons